 Visiting Aeroe in Winter

-Latest Update – 19December 2025
+Latest Update – 12th February 2026

 This page has been put together in collaboration with our lovely colleagues over at Getting Married in Denmark to help everyone get the best “off-season” island experience!